mankey-ru/map-app/README.md

 - [MongoLab](https://mlab.com/) (remote DB)
 - [Cloudinary](https://cloudinary.com/) (remote image storage)

-App is as much universal as it possible at all
+App is as much universal as it possible at all (as a proof of concept)
 =========
 - it has both client- and server-side
 - it works in browser